Package booklet: information for the user

 How often should I have Mirena checked?

 You should have it checked 6 weeks after it is fitted, again at 12 months and then once a year until it is removed.
 Your doctor will decide how often and what kind of check-ups are required in your particular case.
+Bring the patient reminder card you have received from your doctor to every scheduled appointment.

 What happens if Mirena comes out by itself?